This article was originally published in CIO Review India's SaaS Startups Special edition, January 2019.

 Technologists will agree that given the present conditions, SaaS platforms are the way forward for any industry to leverage cutting-edge technology and drive their business towards excellence, for multiple reasons.

 ‘Sustainability’ appears to be the hottest topic of late—can SaaS platforms aid in making your business sustainable?
-The concept of sustainability is composed of three pillars: economic, environmental and social—also known as profits, planet, and people.
-Narrowing down the focus to SaaS solutions, they are cost-effective solutions that empower businesses to be more goal-driven and productive, they conserve energy and resources that are otherwise needlessly spent on modelling and managing an IT infrastructure setup, and they reduce the human labour involved since a single software is being designed for use by hundreds and thousands of enterprises worldwide.
-In short, SaaS platforms support a judicious usage of profits, planet, and people, does it not?
+The concept of sustainability is composed of three pillars: economic, environmental, and social—also known as profits, planet, and people.
+Narrowing down the focus to SaaS solutions, they are cost-effective solutions that empower businesses to be more goal-driven and productive, they conserve energy and resources that are otherwise needlessly spent on modeling and managing an IT infrastructure setup, and they reduce the human labor involved since a single software is being designed for use by hundreds and thousands of enterprises worldwide.
+In short, SaaS platforms support a judicious usage of profits, the planet, and people, does it not?